azurenoops/ref-scca-enclave-landing-zone-starter/docs/10-manual-deployment-guide-terraform.md

 Before provisioning any Azure resources with Terraform you must [initialize a working directory](https://www.terraform.io/docs/cli/commands/init.html/).

-1. Navigate to the directory in the repository that contains the MissionLZ Terraform module:
+1. Navigate to the directory in the repository that contains the Mission Enclave Landing Zone Starter Terraform module:

     ```bash
-    cd src/terraform/mlz
+    cd infrastructure/terraform
     ```

+>NOTE: Since this reference implementation is designed to use remote state, you will need to comment out the `backend "local" {}` block in the [versions.tf](./../infrastructure/terraform/versions.tf) file.
+This will allow you to deploy the landing zone without having to deploy the remote state storage account first.

 1. Execute `terraform init`